 A painless and small subungual hematoma usually doesn’t need treatment.
 But the pressure generated by pooled blood under the nail can be extremely painful.

-To relieve the pain, your health care provider may perform decompression, also called trephination, which allows the underlying blood to drain, relieving pressure and pain to the area.
+To relieve the pain, your doctor may perform decompression, also called trephination, which allows the underlying blood to drain, relieving pressure and pain to the area.

-- Cautery.
-A heated wire (electrocautery device) or carbon laser is used to burn the hole or holes.
+Cautery.
+The doctor uses a heated wire (electrocautery device) or carbon laser to burn a hole or holes.
+The heated tip of the wire is cooled by contact with the hematoma, which prevents injury to the nail bed.
 This is a quick and painless procedure.

 The main complication associated with decompression is a small risk of infection in the residual hematoma.

-A new fingernail can regrow in as little as eight weeks while a new toenail may not fully regrow until about six months.
-If there has been injury to the nail bed and/or surrounding tissues, regrowth may be delayed.
+A new fingernail can regrow in as little as 8 weeks.
+A new toenail may not fully regrow for about 6 months.
+If there has been injury to the nail bed and/or surrounding tissues, the new nail may take longer to grow.

 Even with the best repair, there is still a possibility that the new nail may grow back and not look normal.
 See your doctor if you notice any problems with the nail as it heals and regrows.